 See more In-depth

-- Frequently asked questions.
-Pregnancy FAQ069.
-What to expect after your due date.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/What-to-Expect-After-Your-Due-Date.
-Accessed May 3, 2017.
+- FAQs.
+When pregnancy goes past your due date.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/when-pregnancy-goes-past-your-due-date.
+Accessed June 27, 2022.

 - American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 146: Management of late-term and postterm pregnancies.
 Obstetrics & Gynecology.
 2014; doi:10.1097/01.AOG.0000452744.06088.48.
 Reaffirmed 2020.